 Benefit #2: It helps you be more creative and open-minded

-As per research, people who read fiction experienced less of a cognitive closure than their counterparts.
+As per research, people who read fiction experienced less of cognitive closure than their counterparts.
 They were said to be more open-minded and thoughtful.
 Fiction helps you explore characters that you wouldn’t have read about otherwise.
 They let you understand people and their perspective as a spectator, read a story from a distance and understand the writer’s psyche into narrating a character the way they did.
 When you’re introduced to new ideas, you change the course of your analytical thinking and step into someone else’s shoes.

 Benefit #3: It improves your conversational abilities and vocabulary